ongyx/psilib/README.md

 | Windows | -WIP- |

 (More platforms will be added as needed.)
+# Dependencies
+psiman, of course, requires Python 3.5+.
+It does _not_ require modules outside of the standard library that comes with Python 3.5+, so it should work out of the box.
+For Pythonista, [StaSh](https://github.com/ywangd/stash) is required to run psiman.
+Install with `import requests as r; exec(r.get('https://bit.ly/get-stash').text)`.
 # Installation
 ## For most platforms:
 Open a live Python interpreter (python, python3) and run the command below.
 (Copied from StaSh)